svaksha/Julia.jl/Statistics.md

 - [CPLEX.jl](https://github.com/joehuchette/CPLEX.jl) :: The CPLEX.jl package provides an interface for using IBM's CPLEX Optimizer™ from the Julia language.
 You cannot use CPLEX.jl without having purchased and installed a copy of CPLEX Optimizer™ from IBM.
 This package is available free of charge and in no way replaces or alters any functionality of IBM's CPLEX Optimizer product.
 - [CUTEst.jl](https://github.com/lpoo/CUTEst.jl) :: Julia interface for CUTEst.
 - [ECOS.jl](https://github.com/jfsantos/ECOS.jl) :: Julia wrapper for the ECOS SOCP solver.
+- [GeneticAlgorithms.jl](https://github.com/forio/GeneticAlgorithms.jl) :: is a lightweight framework that simplifies the process of creating genetic algorithms and running them in parallel.
 - [Gurobi.jl](https://github.com/JuliaOpt/Gurobi.jl) :: is a Julia interface for the Gurobi Optimizer, a [commercial optimization solver for a variety of mathematical programming problems](https://en.wikipedia.org/wiki/Gurobi), including linear programming (LP), quadratic programming (QP), quadratically constrained programming (QCP), mixed integer linear programming (MILP), mixed-integer quadratic programming (MIQP), and mixed-integer quadratically constrained programming (MIQCP).
 - [Ipopt.jl](https://github.com/JuliaOpt/Ipopt.jl) :: is a Julia interface to the Ipopt nonlinear solver.
 - [IProfile](https://github.com/timholy/IProfile.jl) :: Preferably, use [IProfile in Base packages](http://docs.julialang.org/en/latest/stdlib/profile/) to profile your code, which contains an "instrumenting profiler" for the Julia language.
 And, [ReadTheDocs](http://julia.readthedocs.org/en/latest/stdlib/profile/)